legumeinfo/microservices/ARCHITECTURE.md

 ### 9.2 Build robustness (MUST read before building a gRPC service image)

 The codegen build is fragile in three documented ways.
-New gRPC services MUST handle all three; existing ones are affected and on the migration list (§ 17).
+New gRPC services MUST handle all three; existing ones are affected and on the migration list ([§ 17](#17-known-deviations-from-this-spec)).

-1. **`pkg_resources` is gone in modern setuptools.** The `BuildProtos` command historically located grpc_tools' bundled well-known protos via `pkg_resources.resource_filename("grpc_tools", "_proto")`. setuptools ≥ 80 no longer ships `pkg_resources`, so in a clean build environment (e.g. a Docker build, where pip installs the latest setuptools) `import pkg_resources` raises `ModuleNotFoundError` and the build dies in `get_requires_for_build_wheel`.
+1. **`pkg_resources` is gone in modern setuptools.** Do not locate grpc_tools' bundled well-known protos via `pkg_resources.resource_filename("grpc_tools", "_proto")`: setuptools ≥ 80 no longer ships `pkg_resources`, so in a clean build environment (e.g. a Docker build, where pip installs the latest setuptools) `import pkg_resources` raises `ModuleNotFoundError` and the build dies in `get_requires_for_build_wheel`.
 A local editable install on a box with older setuptools masks this.
-MUST use the stdlib instead:
+Use the stdlib instead:

    ```python
    from importlib import resources